MikroElektronika/mikrosdk_click_v2/clicks/analogmux3/details.md

 ## Example Description

-> This is an example that demonstrates the use of the Analog MUX 3 click board.
+> This is an example that demonstrates the use of the Analog MUX 3 Click board.
 > This application controls the multiplexing of a single input channel
 > with an eight-channel matrix switch.